simonsanvil/ndbc-spatial-modeling/README.md

 ## Results:

 The results of the study favour the use of ML algorithms over the use of other methods when paired with a strong feature set that are able to capture the spatial distribution of the data well.

-These methods are able to achieve similar error rates to other algorithms sets that test interpolative tasks (sets A,B,C) but shine on more difficult that evaluate on points that would require extrapolation outside the convex hull of the data (sets D,E,F).
+While they achieve similar error than other algorithms in sets that test interpolation inside the convex hull of the data (such as those in sets A,B,C) they are much better than the others on points that would require extrapolation outside the convex hull of the data (sets D,E,F).

 <img src="./reports/figures/eval_metrics.png" alt="Overall results metrics" width="2400px" style="background-color: white;">